Source:Bernama News Agency (Kuala Lumpur)

-Earlier this week (12-Apr-2018), Malaysia's Perak Pakatan Harapan coalition had announced that it would declare Thursday and Friday, May 10-11, 2018, as non-working public holidays in Malaysia, if they won today's general elections.
+Earlier this week (2018-04-12), Malaysia's Perak Pakatan Harapan coalition had announced that it would declare Thursday and Friday, May 10-11, 2018, as non-working public holidays in Malaysia, if they won today's general elections.

 As usual, the announcement's text specifies that "For Sabah and Sarawak, the state government shall have to declare the additional public holidays for both dates according to the respective General Public Relations Ordinance".

 Links and References